aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 - We only support the subset of yaml that converts to JSON (we do not support anchors)
 - We do NOT support changing the `organization-admin-role`, this value must be set to `AWSCloudFormationStackSetExecutionRole` at this time.

-## 5. General Notes
+## 3.3.
+Considerations: Importing existing AWS Accounts / Deploying Into Existing AWS Organizations

+- The Accelerator _can_ be installed into existing AWS Organizations
+  - our early adopters have all successfully deployed into existing organizations
+- Existing AWS accounts _can_ also be imported into an Accelerator managed Organization
+- Caveats:
+  - Per AWS Best Practices, the Accelerator deletes the default VPC's in all AWS accounts.
+The inability to delete default VPC's in preexisting accounts will fail the installation/account import process.
+Ensure default VPC's can or are deleted before importing existing accounts.
+On failure, either rectify the situation, or remove the account from Accelerator management and rerun the state machine
+  - The Accelerator will NOT alter existing (legacy) constructs (e.g. VPC's, EBS volumes, etc.).
+For imported and pre-existing accounts, objects the Accelerator prevents from being created using preventative guardrails will continue to exist and not conform to the prescriptive security guidance
+    - Existing workloads should be migrated to Accelerator managed VPC's and legacy VPC's deleted to gain the full governance benefits of the Accelerator (centralized flow logging, centralized ingress/egress, no IGW's, Session Manager access, existing non-encrypted EBS volumes, etc.)
+  - Existing AWS services will be reconfigured as defined in the Accelerator configuration file (overwriting existing settings)
+  - We do NOT support _any_ workloads running or users operating in the master AWS account.
+The master AWS account MUST be tightly controlled
+  - Importing existing _workload_ accounts is fully supported, we do NOT support, recommend and strongly discourage importing mandatory accounts, unless they were clean/empty accounts.
+Mandatory accounts are critical to ensuring governance across the entire solution
+  - We've tried to ensure all customer deployments are smooth.
+Given the breadth and depth of the AWS service offerings and the flexibility in the available deployment options, their may be scenarios that cause an installation failure.
+In these situations, simply rectify the conflict and re-run the state machine.

+## 3.4.
+Design Constraints

 - The master account does NOT have any preventative controls to protect the integrity of the Accelerator codebase, deployed objects or guardrails.
 Do not delete, modify, or change anything in the master account unless you are certain as to what you are doing.
-- More specifically, do NOT delete, or change _any_ buckets in the master account
+More specifically, do NOT delete, or change _any_ buckets in the master account.
-- While likely protected, do not delete/update/change s3 buckets with CDK, CFN, or PBMMAccel- in _any_ sub-accounts
+- While generally protected, do not delete/update/change s3 buckets with CDK, CFN, or PBMMAccel- in _any_ sub-accounts.- ALB automated deployments only supports Forward and not redirect rules.
-- Log group deletion is prevented for security purposes.
-Users of the Accelerator environment will need to ensure they set CFN stack Log group retention type to RETAIN, or stack deletes will fail when attempting to delete a stack and your users will complain.

-## 6. Known limitations/purposeful exclusions:

-- ALB automated deployments currently only supports Forward and not redirect rules
-- AWS Config Aggregator is deployed in the Organization master account as enabling through Organizations is much simpler to implement.
-Organizations only supports deploying the Aggregator in the Org master account and not in a designated master account at this time.
-Once supported, we will update the code to move the Aggregator master account.
+- AWS Config Aggregator is deployed in the Organization master account as enablement through Organizations is simpler to implement.
+AWS Organizations only supports deploying the Aggregator in the Org master account and not in a designated administrative account at this time.
+Once supported, we plan to update the code to move the Aggregator administrative account.
-- We have deployed an Organization CloudTrail which is created in the primary region in the master AWS account.
+- An Organization CloudTrail is deployed, which is created in the primary region in the master AWS account.
 All AWS account CloudTrails are centralized into this single CloudWatch Log Group.
 Starting in v1.1.9 this is where we deploy the CloudWatch Alarms which trigger for ALL accounts in the organization.
 Security Hub will erroneously report that the only account and/or region that is compliant with certain rules is the primary region of the master account.
-We are working with the Security Hub team to rectify this situation in a future security hub/Accelerator releases.
+We are working with the Security Hub team to rectify this situation in future Security Hub/Accelerator releases.
-- Amazon Detective - not included
+- Amazon Detective - we have chosen not to enable at this time.
-- Only 1 auto-deployed MAD per AWS account is supported today
+- Only 1 auto-deployed MAD per AWS account is supported today.
-- VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints
+- VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints.
 - If the master account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC.
 You must manually create a new ADC (it won't cause issues).
 - Firewall updates are to be performed using the firewall OS based update capabilities.
 To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's will block a parallel deployment), or deploy a second parallel FW cluster and deprovision the first cluster when ready.

-## 7. Known Installation Issues (Standalone version):

-- Accelerator v1.1.6 and v1.1.7 may experience a state machine failure when attempting to deploy Guardduty in at least one random region.
-Simply rerun the State Machine.
-This is resolved in v1.1.8.
-- Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the master AWS account into it before running the State Machine, otherwise, once the SM fails, simply move the master account into the auto-created core ou and rerun the SM.
-This is resolved in v1.1.8.

-# AWS Internal - Accelerator Release Process
+# 4. AWS Internal - Accelerator Release Process

-## 8. Creating a new Accelerator Code Release
+## 4.1.
+Creating a new Accelerator Code Release

 1. Ensure `master` is in a suitable state
 2. Create a version branch with [SemVer](https://semver.org/) semantics and a `release/` prefix: e.g. `release/v1.0.5`